Q. What can I do with a degree in history?

 Q. What is the typical size of a history class?

-A. Classes range from about 10-15 students in seminars to about 25 in general survey courses.
+A. Classes range from about 8-15 students in seminars to about 25 in general survey courses.
 A few of our most popular classes occasionally reach a peak of 30 students.
-The introductory general education course, HIST 105, World History, meets twice a week as a team-taught lecture course of about 130 students, but students also meet once a week in a seminar of 15-18 students for discussion.
+The introductory general education course, HIST 101, has a maximum class size of 35.
 History majors have many opportunities for personal contact with department faculty, both in and out of the classroom.